Merging Branches in Git

-Once you have finished up some work on a branch and you are ready to integrate it to your main project (or any other branch), you can merge the branch that you worked on into the master branch or any other target branch of your interest.
+Once you have finished up some work on a branch and you are ready to integrate it to your main project (or any other branch), you can merge the branch that you worked on into the main branch or any other target branch of your interest.
 You can also use merging to combine work that other people have done with your own and vice versa.

 To merge a branch, branch_A, into another branch, branch_B, switch to branch_A via:

 Merging will not be possible if there are changes in either your working directory or staging area that could be written over by the files that you are merging in.
 If this happens, there are no merge conflicts in individual files.
 You need to commit or stash the files it lists and then try again.
 The error messages are as follows:

 error: Entry 'your_file_name' not update.
 Cannot merge.
 (Changes in working directory)

 error: Entry 'your_file_name' would be overwritten by merge.
 Cannot merge.
 (Changes in staging area)

 First and foremost, your main branch should always be stable.
 Only merge work that is finished and tested (for example, on a different branch).
 If your project is collaborative, then it is a good idea to merge changes that others make into your own work frequently or share your changes with your collaborators.
 If you do not do it often, it is very easy to merge conflicts that arise (next section).